awsdocs/amazon-ec2-user-guide/doc_source/spot-bid-status.md

 † A Spot Instance can only get to this state if a user runs the shutdown command from the instance\.
 We do not recommend that you do this, as the Spot service might restart the instance\.

 \* The request state is `closed` if you terminate the instance but do not cancel the request\.
 The request state is `cancelled` if you terminate the instance and cancel the request\.
-Note that even if you terminate a Spot Instance before you cancel its request, there might be a delay before Amazon EC2 detects that your Spot Instance was terminated\.
+Even if you terminate a Spot Instance before you cancel its request, there might be a delay before Amazon EC2 detects that your Spot Instance was terminated\.
 In this case, the request state can either be `closed` or `cancelled`\.

 **Persistent requests**
 When your Spot Instances are terminated \(either by you or Amazon EC2\), if the Spot request is a persistent request, it returns to the `pending-evaluation` state and then Amazon EC2 can launch a new Spot Instance when the constraints are met\.